Rovig passes for 279 yards, Montana State beats Albany 47-21

 The Great Danes got on the board right away when Jeff Undercuffler hit Juwan Green, who made a circus catch on the 35 and sprinted in for the score to complete a 58-yard scoring play just 1:08 into the game.

 The Bobcats responded with 26 straight points on a variety of plays before the half.
-Montana State got Jonsen’s 47-yard score to tie the game on its first possession, then Isaiah Ifanse blocked a punt out of the end zone for a safety.
+Montana State got Jonsen’s 47-yard score to tie the game on its first possession, then Isaiah Ifanse, who is the start running back, blocked a punt out of the end zone for a safety.
 Kevin Kassis took a pass from Rovig in from 5 yards out before Ifanse scored from the 12.
 Montana State got a 19-yard field goal to end the half.

+“This is how unselfish this team is,” explained Montana State head coach Jeff Choate.
+“When we go out there to punt and in practice, (Ifanse) jumps in there and works our guys over, so finally I just said, ‘let’s get him in there, because we can’t block him.’”

+“The kick game gave us trouble and they outplayed us by a huge margin in the kick game,” Albany head coach Greg Guttuso said.

 The Montana State defense held Albany to just 2 for 12 on third downs and Bryce Sterk had two sacks.
 Albany tacked on a pair of touchdowns late in the fourth quarter.